kimurav/MachineLearningDecisionTree/README.md

 # How To Build
 `make`

-## to run the loan qualification program
+## To run the loan qualification program
 `make loan`